Abdul Hafeez (cricketer)

 In 2002, he joined Dorridge Cricket Club.
 The club were in the Warwickshire Cricket League at the time, and some may have doubted the wisdom of his move.
 However, Hafeez contributed heavily with the bat and ball, including an unbeaten century on the day Dorridge secured top-spot and a place in the Birmingham and District Premier League's for the first time in the club's history.

-The club's first season in Division Two was to prove Hafeez's most successful with the bat (982 runs, at an average of 66.5), including an unforgettable 116* against Blossomfield, which helped take Dorridge straight up into Division One at the first attempt.

-There followed two years of consistent scoring (aggregate 1273 runs, at 45.9), and although Dorridge moved down to Division Two for the 2006 season, the runs continued to flow (673 runs, at 63.6).
-At the end of that season, Hafeez agreed to take on the role of 1st XI Captain.
+The club's first season in Division Two was to prove Hafeez's most successful with the bat (982 runs, at 66.5), including an unforgettable 116* against Blossomfield, which helped take Dorridge straight up into Division One at the first attempt.There followed two years of consistent scoring (aggregate 1273 runs, at 45.9), and although Dorridge moved down to Division Two for the 2006 season, the runs continued to flow (673 runs, at 63.6).
+At the end of that season, Hafeez agreed to take on the role of First XI Captain.
 It was to prove a wise decision.

 In brief, Hafeez captained the club from 2006 to 2009, and by the end of the 2009 season, had amassed 5,156 runs at an average of 50.1, playing an integral part in the club's successive promotions.
 In 2009, he was named Midlands Club Cricket Conference Cricketer of the Year.

 In 2010, Hafeez returned to Moseley Cricket Club to captain the First XI.
 He remained captain until the end of the 2013 season when he decided to step down.
 The Birmingham and District Premier League celebrated its 125th anniversary in 2013, with Hafeez being selected to represent the 'pre-1998' team, compromising of players from the League's founding clubs, to play against a 'post-1998' team.
 The match took place at Kidderminster Victoria Cricket Club and Hafeez, despite heading towards the twilight years of his career, scored a magnificent century in what has since been regarded as an historic fixture.